graeme-lockley/notebook-viewer-2/public/sck.md

 # String Calculator Kata

-I have enjoyed this kata and seen many implementations from junior to experienced engineers.
+I enjoy the [String Calculator Kata](https://osherove.com/tdd-kata-1) and have seen many implementations done by a range of skilled people.
 I love it when peeps perform this kata as a live coding experience; if you have not attempted this as a live coding experience then give it a go.
 You will be surprised how doing so tends to cause your brain to turn to mush and you quickly become self conscious with respect to your typing skills.

 This version of the kata will be a little different in that I am showing off a single implementation written as this note.
 As I have developed this note I have constantly gone back and refactored the note so that it can be read once as a coherent narrative.

 This implementation has a number of features that make it quite cool:

-- The tests are written as generative tests - in other words these tests generate data and validate that `add` returns the expected results based on generated data.
+- The tests are written as generative tests - in other words these tests generate data and validate that `add` returns the expected results based on this data.
 - The tests are reactive meaning that variables can be changed and the entire test suite is automatically re-run.

 ## `add`